 Production and Craftsmanship

-Another key difference is the production and craftsmanship of Fender and Squier.
-Fender guitars are made in the USA and Mexico.
-They are renowned for their superior craftsmanship and careful attention to every last detail.
+They are known for their superior craftsmanship and careful attention to every last detail.
 The two factories are practically identical because of how close they are to one another.

-Squier guitars, on the other hand, are manufactured in Indonesia, China, and other countries outside the US.
 They might use additional production techniques that save money.
 Processes are machine-assisted rather than something like hand-finished fretwork.

 The quality is still very good, don’t get me wrong.
 But the work done by hand does produce a more detail-oriented build.
 This does cost more in the end.
 And you will find it built into the price.